 Name of Act Details Equality Act 2010 This is a wide-ranging piece of legislation and brings a number of equalities related pieces of legislation under one Act.
 The Act includes protection for carers (who are looking after someone with a disability) from discrimination in the workplace and harassment in public places on the basis of their association of someone with a disability.
 The Social Services and Well-being (Wales) Act 2014 The Social Services and Well-being (Wales) Act 2014 came into force on the 6 April 2016.
 The Act aims to protect the wellbeing of people who need care and support, or carers who need support, and makes this integral to the way social services are delivered in Wales.
 Amongst other things, the Act integrates adult and children's social services through a legal framework.
 The Act brings together local authorities' duties and functions in relation to improving the wellbeing of people who need care and support, and carers who need support.
 It simplifies and consolidates the law relating to carers and for the first time, gives you equivalent rights to those that you look after.
-Further information can be found in our factsheet called Getting an assessment in Wales, which can be downloaded from our website: carersuk.org/mental-capacity-act The Mental Health (Wales) Measure 2010 This is a law that makes a number of important changes to the assessment and treatment of people with mental health problems.
+Further information can be found in our factsheet called Getting an assessment in Wales, which can be downloaded from our website: carersuk.org/wales/help-and-advice/factsheets-carers-wales/getting-an-assessment-in-wales The Mental Health (Wales) Measure 2010 This is a law that makes a number of important changes to the assessment and treatment of people with mental health problems.
 The Measure deals with how individuals access and receive treatment within primary (ie GPs, clinics) and secondary (ie hospitals) health services in Wales.
 It also allows people, who are voluntarily having treatment in hospitals, the right to advocacy if they so wish.
 It also means that care coordinators need to take all steps possible to consult with any carers who may have a caring relationship during the preparation or review of the care plan.
 Before any consultation with a carer or carers takes place, the care coordinator is required to take into account the views and wishes of the patient as to whether the carer(s) should be consulted with.
-However, where the individual has indicated that they do not wish a carer to be consulted, the care coordinator may also decide to withhold a copy of the plan, or provide a copy of part of a plan to a carer, if they believe that it is in the patient's interests to do so.
+However, where the individual has indicated that they do not wish a carer to be consulted, the care coordinator may still consult against the patient's wishes so long as they have given due consideration to the views of the patient.
+The care coordinator may also decide to withhold a copy of the plan, or provide a copy of part of a plan to a carer, if they believe that it is in the patient's interests to do so.
 The Measure does not deal with the compulsory admission and treatment of individuals; these remain matters for the Mental Health Act 1983.